18th Edition Exam: What to Expect & How to Pass

 Special Locations

 Part 7 questions test the additional requirements for specific environments.
 Bathroom zones (Section 701) are a perennial favourite — know the zone dimensions, IP rating requirements, and which equipment can be installed in each zone.
-Questions on Section 722 (electric vehicle charging) and Section 716 (prosumer installations) have become increasingly common since Amendment 2.
+Questions on Section 722 (electric vehicle charging), the new Chapter 57 (battery energy storage systems), and Section 716 (Power over Ethernet) are now included since Amendment 4.

 How to Prepare for the Exam